Pedro-Caldas/Node.js-Talker-Manager/README.md

 After cloning the repository, you need to install the necessary dependencies with the `npm install` command and start the project with the `node index.js` command.
 After that, you can make requests using an HTTP client (Insomnia, Postman, HTTPie, etc.).

 ## Commit history
-You can check the entire commit history to see how the project developed step by step.
+You can check the entire commit history to see how the project was developed step by step.
 All commits were based on the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) guide, keeping an organization and accurate description of what was done with each change.

 ## Contact
 You can get in touch with me at pedronerislc@gmail.com or by <a href="https://www.linkedin.com/in/pedro-nl-caldas/">Linkedin</a>.